Genco Shipping & Trading Limited (GNK) stock is nearly perfect except the valuation - The Dwinnex

 Ratios:

-For a better understanding of GNK, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 10.93 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 9.07.
+Our analysis of GNK’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 11.40 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 9.46.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.80 and its Current Ratio is at 3.40.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.17.

 Upgrades & Downgrades